Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Exterior view of the Westminster Cathedral, London, ENG, UK

 MAP.
-Not to be confused with Westminster Abbey (which we visit later in our walk), the Westminster Cathedral is a stunning red-and-white brick neo-Byzantine church.
+Not to be confused with Westminster Abbey, the Westminster Cathedral is a stunning red-and-white brick neo-Byzantine church.

-No ticket are required to go inside.
+No ticket is required to go inside.
 Visiting the Cathedral is one of the free things to do in Westminster London!

 Pelican at St James Park, London, England, UK

 MAP.
-Lining the south side of the The Mall thoroughfare from Buckingham Palace nearly all the way to Trafalgar Square is the pleasant, peaceful and pretty St. James’s Park.
+Lining the south side of the The Mall from Buckingham Palace nearly all the way to Trafalgar Square is pleasant St. James’s Park.
 It is the oldest of the 8 Royal Parks.

 The grounds used to be marshland, but now provide open space and benches for Londoners and tourists to play, picnic and rest.

-In addition to seeing the flower gardens and lake, park visitors can walk along part of the Diana Princess of Wales Memorial Walk (more info here), cross the Blue Bridge for fantastic views and try to spot one of the famous resident pelicans.
+In addition to seeing the flower gardens and lake, visitors can walk along part of the Diana Princess of Wales Memorial Walk, cross the Blue Bridge and try to spot one of the famous resident pelicans.

-Pro Tip: After seeing the park, exit on the north side.
-Cross The Mall and walk north on Marlborough Rd to get a glimpse of St. James’s Palace.
+Next, cross The Mall and walk north on Marlborough Rd to get a glimpse of St. James’s Palace.
 It was built in the 1530s and served as the royal residence prior to Buckingham Palace.
-The nearby St. James’s Square is another pretty place to see on the north side of The Mall.

 #11 The Mall